fsbolero/fsbolero.github.io/docs/Remoting.md

 ### Authentication and authorization

 > Introduced in v0.4.
+>
+> This has changed significantly in v0.8; [see the old documentation](https://github.com/fsbolero/website/blob/7a4e957/src/Website/docs/Remoting.md#authentication-and-authorization) for authentication and authorization in versions 0.4 through 0.7.

 Bolero includes facilities for remote function authentication and authorization.
 They are based on standard ASP.NET Core functionality.